Cherry Hill, New Jersey: Sports

 In 1973–1974, the Cherry Hill Arena hosted a WHA hockey team, the New Jersey Knights, and from 1964 to 1971, an Eastern Hockey League team, the Jersey Devils (unrelated to the present NHL New Jersey Devils).

 Muhammad Ali purchased a house at 1121 Winding Drive in Cherry Hill's Voken Tract in 1971, living there with his family until 1974.

+Leon Rose, GM of the New York Knicks was born in Cherry Hill.
+He played basketball at the Cherry Hill High School East and is a member of the school's hall of fame.